Fri, May 25, 2018

 At least one dozen American cities have built trolley lines through the central business district or downtown pedestrian malls in recent years.
-The city of Kenosha, WI, completed the Electric Streetcar Circulator Project, a two-mile line connecting the central city, METRA commuter rail station and Harborfront Park.
+Five of these cities are San Francisco, CA, Kenosha, WI, Memphis, TN, Portland, OR and Seattle, WA.
+For detailed information on each city, click on the links to the left.

-The first phase of a streetcar system for Cincinnati is under construction.
-It is a 3.5 mile line It will travel on a loop from Second Street (at The Banks on the riverfront) to Henry Street (just north of Findlay Market in Over the Rhine).
+The first phase of a streetcar system for Cincinnati opened for service Sept.
+9, 2016.
+It is a 3.5 mile line It travels on a loop from Second Street (at The Banks on the riverfront) to Henry Street (just north of Findlay Market in Over the Rhine).
+It is branded as the Cincinnati Bell Connector.
 For more information, click on Cincinnati.

-Construction is under way in Tucson of the Sun Link Streetcar system.
-It will connect the University of Arizona with the downtown; there will be 21 stops along the route.
-Delivery of streetcars from United Streetcar/Oregon Ironworks is ongoing.
-For more information, click on Tucson.
+Sun Link streetcar service opened in July 2014.
+It connects the University of Arizona with the downtown; there are 21 stops along the route.
+Streetcars were provided by United Streetcar.
+For more information, click on Tucson, AZ.

 The first 2.2 miles of a planned 17 mile system is operating on H Street in Washington, DC.
-For more information, click on Washington.
+The route runs from Union Station (2nd St, NE and H Street) to Benning Rd NE and Oklahoma Avenue NE.
+Service is provided by Union Streetcar vehicles operating on a 12 minute headway.during the day.
+For more information, click on Washington DC.